-The Honors Program at Wilmington College is designed to enrich the academic experience of qualified students with honors sections of core courses, interdisciplinary seminars, volunteering and civic engagement, a senior project, and various non-credit enrichment activities.
+The Honors Program at Wilmington College is designed to enrich the academic experience of qualified students with special sections of courses, interdisciplinary seminars, opportunities for leadership and civic engagement, and a senior project.

-For further information, contact the Director of the Honors Program.
+Anyone desiring further information should contact the Director of the Honors Program.